chrisRduckworth/Advent-of-Code/README.md

 python day_n.py
 ```
 A few of the solutions are brute-force (*cough day 5 cough*) and might take a while, but mostly they should run in reasonable time.

+I'm really pleased with how I did, I got much further than I expected (originally I'd have been pleased with day 10) and I learnt a lot about pytest and using algorithms efficiently.

 ## Results

 | Day | Stars |